 Bible Bookmarks Printable

-As you can see, the bookmarks are really beautiful on their own and I could have easily just used them as they are.
+As you can see, the free printable Bible verse bookmarks are really beautiful on their own and I could have easily just used them as they are.
 But you know me, I love adding my own personal touches to the DIY projects I’m making, so this time I’ve decided to use metallic gouaches to decorate and highlight some parts of the images.
 You can also use metallic acrylic paint or metallic watercolors, just use what you have around!

 And if you just ran out of metallic paint, you can improvise and use metallic or glitter nail polish to add some highlights here and there – as I did here with my DIY Mother’s Day Card Ideas for Grandma project.

-Bible Bookmarks Supplies:
+Religious Bookmarks Supplies:

 - The lovely printable

 - Cardstock paper

 - Laserjet printer (or an inkjet printer with some spray sealer to set the ink)